AliGhazanfar1/Intelligent-Disease-Diagnosis-System/README.md

 This system is intended for informational and educational purposes only.
 It should not be used as a substitute for professional medical advice, diagnosis, or treatment.

 ---
-*Created with ❤️ using Python and Streamlit.*
-# Intelligent-Disease-Diagnosis-System